In Tangelo you can add block tags. Block tags are mostly used to tag text information in your report.

 You typically set a block tag on a section in Tangelo (paragraph/subparagraph/etc).
 The tag will apply to this complete section and any sections within.
 If you describe multiple subjects in a single section and using headings to mark the start of the next subject, you may want to split this into multiple subsections instead.
 Please contact us if you encounter situations where this is not (yet) possible: for example because you are already at the subsubparagraph level.

-To set a block tag go to a section in Tangelo and open the properties of that section in the properties pane on the right side of the screen.
+If an item does not have a block tag already, then first add one.
+To do so open the properties of that item in the properties pane on the right side of the screen.

 There, locate the attribute "Esef - block tag" and click on the add-button.
 The field will now change into a pencil as seen below: